 Global Best Practices, Performance Assessment and National Strategy Development Project for the ICDS

 Mobile Creches (MC) is an Indian NGO that was founded to support children who live on construction sites to have a safe, healthy and happy childhood.
 MC has developed innovative and integrated education, health and nutrition programs, which are provided on the construction site itself, and cater to the very special circumstances of poor migrant laborers’ children.
 Running day care centers on construction sites for the past 35 years, Mobile Creches has run over 450 centers in Delhi, Mumbai and Pune and has reached over 350,000 children.
 Mobile Creches of Delhi is interested in exploring how the Indian Government’s Integrated Child Development Services (Anganwadi) system can be improved by examining the best practice institutions in other countries serving the same purpose and understand how these best practices can be utilized to transform the current Anganwadi system to make it efficient and effective with the appropriate set of incentives and partnerships to make such a system work.
-In addition, Mobile Creches would like to understand how integrated BOP child-care, pre-school education and child healthcare and nutrition programs work in other countries and what the best practice business models are to make such integrated child-care practices self-funding and sustainable in practice.
-In particular, it would like to explore what the best practices are for public-private partnerships in the area of children’s health and nutrition when combined with child-care and education at the BOP.
-In this context, it would like to leverage and improve the current Anganwadi system to enhance the effectiveness of the BOP child-care services it provides in India.
+In addition, Mobile Creches would like to understand how integrated BoP child-care, pre-school education and child healthcare and nutrition programs work in other countries and what the best practice business models are to make such integrated child-care practices self-funding and sustainable in practice.
+In particular, it would like to explore what the best practices are for public-private partnerships in the area of children’s health and nutrition when combined with child-care and education at the BoP.
+In this context, it would like to leverage and improve the current Anganwadi system to enhance the effectiveness of the BoP child-care services it provides in India.

 Opportunity International, USA and India

-BOP Micro-insurance Development and Implementation Project with a focus on Sustainable Business Development
+Bottom of the Pyramid Micro-insurance Development and Implementation Project with a focus on Sustainable Business Development

 Opportunity International (OI) provides small business loans, savings, insurance and training to people living in poverty at the BOP in the developing world.
 Clients in over 25 countries use these financial services to start or expand a business, develop a steady income, provide for their families and create jobs for their neighbors.
 OI works with fundraising partners in Australia, Canada, Germany and the United Kingdom.
 Contributions from individuals, governments, corporations and foundations are leveraged through savings deposits and commercial borrowings to increase the size of its loan pool.
 These funds support OI’s sustainable operations in over 40 programs in Africa, Asia, Eastern Europe and Latin America.
 Through these efforts, Opportunity International has created a self-sustaining approach to help solve the world’s poverty.
 The major objective of this project is to review and understand the best practice MFI corporate governance structures and models in developing countries on five major continents as well as any other innovative network corporate governance structures that may be helpful for its future development in India.
-It wishes to benchmark itself against the best MFI network organizations worldwide by understanding the major corporate governance business models, their underlying corporate governance structures, the financial models that would be viable and sustainable for a global network MFI like Opportunity and the best practice corporate governance practices it should adopt for maximum efficiency and effectiveness.
+It wishes to benchmark itself against the best MFI network organizations worldwide by understanding the major corporate governance business models, their underlying corporate governance structures, the financial models that would be viable and sustainable for a global network MFI-like opportunity and the best practice corporate governance practices it should adopt for maximum efficiency and effectiveness.
 The deliverable of the project is to provide OI with a clear recommendation on the governance structure it should adopt in India in order to succeed in this very competitive but fast growing and large market for loans to help the poor.